bh90210/mlsic/docs/_posts/2024-08-27-markov-chains.md

     ...`"]
 ```

-This produces an array of float64 values.
-Once the subprocess is over the generator is fed the next value of the model `1.000000` and generates a new array of float64 values.
+This produces an array of float values.
+Once the subprocess is over the generator is fed the next value of the model `1.000000` and generates a new array of float values.
 The process continues until we fed all values of the model to the generator.

-The end result is three arrays of arrays `[][]float64`.
+The end result is three arrays of arrays `[][]float`.
 Then the program reads through all generated values of frequencies, amplitudes and durations and creates a train of Sines.

 ```golang
 type Sine struct {